MicrosoftDocs/nav-content/dynamics-nav-app/marketing-how-create-contacts-new-customers-vendors-bank-accounts.md

 ---
-title: Create a Customer or VendorFrom a Contact| Microsoft Docs
+title: Create a Customer or VendorFrom a Contact
 description: You can record an existing contact as a customer, vendor, or bank account using existing data and specifying a business relationship.
 services: project-madeira
 documentationcenter: ''